Jumpscale/Docs/AtYourService/AtYourServiceCmd.md

 * ```--console``` to access the console of a remote service
 * ```--targetname serviceInstance --targettype serviceName``` to specify action on remote node
 * ```consume --category categoryName producerInstanceName``` to consume specified producer category and instance for this service
+* --hrdseed ```prefilledHRD.hrd``` to give the path to an hrd file that contains the instance arguments of a services.
 * ```--immediate``` to indicate provided parent path is the exact one to use.
 If neither path nor parent is path, action will be performed on the root of the configured directory.

 ## AYS cmd line examples: